 The Management Development and Compensation Committee assists the Board in fulfilling its oversight responsibilities with respect to the compensation of our non-employee directors.
 We pay our independent directors according to our Independent Director Compensation Policy, described further below.
-Affiliated directors, however, are not separately compensated by us.
-Our Board has determined that Mses.
-Bassler and Engelbert and Messrs.
-De Souza, Ford, Norden, Fernandez and Love were each an independent director for 2022.
-All members of the Board are reimbursed for reasonable costs and expenses incurred in attending meetings of our Board.
+All members of the Board are reimbursed for reasonable costs and expenses incurred in their service on our Board.